Practical Network Acceleration with Tiny Sets: Introduction

 \section{Introduction}

-Convolutional neural networks (CNNs) have achieved remarkable success, but suffer from high computational costs.
-To accelerate the networks, many network compression methods have been proposed, such as network pruning~\cite{L1_norm,thinet,slimming}, network decoupling~\cite{DW_PW,LRD} and network quantization~\cite{quantization,bannerscalable}.
+In recent years, convolutional neural networks (CNNs) have achieved remarkable success, but they suffer from high computational costs.
+To accelerate the networks, many network compression methods have been proposed, such as network pruning~\cite{L1_norm,thinet,slimming,JointPruning}, network decoupling~\cite{DW_PW,LRD} and network quantization~\cite{quantization,bannerscalable}.
+However, most previous methods rely on \emph{the original training set} (i.e., all the training data) to recover the model's accuracy.
+But, to preserve data privacy and/or to achieve fast deployment, only scarce training data may be available in many scenarios.

-After compression, however, a network's accuracy usually drops by a large margin, hence finetuning with \emph{all the training data} to recover the performance is needed.
-However, to preserve privacy and/or to achieve fast deployment, only scarce training data may be available in many scenarios.
-Figure~\ref{fig:app} illustrates these real-world scenarios.
-A customer often asks the algorithmic provider to accelerate their CNN models, but due to privacy concerns, the whole training data cannot be accessed.
-Only the raw model and a few training examples are presented to the algorithmic provider.
-In some cases, not a single data point is to be provided.
-The algorithmic engineers need to collect some out-of-domain training data by themselves.
-Hence, to learn or tune a deep learning model with only very few data (i.e., a tiny training set) is emerging as a critical problem to be solved.
+For example, a customer often asks the algorithmic provider to accelerate their CNN models, but due to privacy concerns, the whole training data \emph{cannot} be available.
+Only the raw uncompressed model and a few training examples are presented to the algorithmic provider.
+In some extreme cases, not even a single data point is to be provided.
+The algorithmic engineers need to synthesize images or collect some out-of-domain training images by themselves.
+Hence, to learn or tune a deep learning model with only very few samples is emerging as a critical problem to be solved.

-However, the pruned network will overfit easily if it is finetuned by a tiny set of images.
-In order to solve this problem, recent works~\cite{FSKD,CD} propose to transfer knowledge from the raw network to the pruned one layer-by-layer.
-However, they ignore the pruned part and require the remaining part to produce feature maps consistent with that of the raw model in the same layer.
-Simply ignoring the pruned part may \emph{accumulate layer-wisely errors}~\cite{layer_wise_error} and deteriorate latter layers, and result in poor performance.
-Instead, we consider the pruned and remaining parts together and use the next layer's feature to guide the training for pervious layers, which alleviates the error accumulation impact and achieves better performance than previous methods.

-Another issue of existing methods is they rely on unstructured pruning, filter-level pruning or network decoupling.
-These compression schemes \emph{cannot get a high acceleration ratio} on real computing devices (e.g., \emph{both} GPU and CPU) and are thus not practical for deployment.
-Instead, we propose a versatile method, which can prune with different schemes, including filter-level pruning, \emph{block-level} pruning and network decoupling.
-In terms of both larger latency (wall-clock timing) reduction and smaller accuracy drop, we are the first to argue that \emph{dropping blocks is significantly better} than other compressions schemes when only scarce training data are available.
+In this few-shot compression scenario, most previous works~\cite{FSKD,CD,MiR} adopt filter-level pruning.
+However, it \emph{cannot achieve a high acceleration ratio} on real-world computing devices (e.g., on GPUs).
+To make compressed models indeed run faster than the uncompressed models, lots of FLOPs (number of floating point operations) are required to be reduced by filter-level pruning.
+And without the whole training dataset, it is difficult to recover the compressed model's accuracy.
+Hence, previous few-shot compression methods often exhibit a poor latency (wall-clock timing) vs. accuracy tradeoff.